rtm/upward/README.md

 Mark-up and styling is all described by logic.
 It is a purely JS, declarative world.

-Upward is not an MVC framework, nor a library.
+Upward is not a framework.
-It is a context for declaring the relationships among objects and dynamically keeping them up to date.
+It is a library, a layer, a context for declaring the relationships among objects and dynamically keeping them up to date.
 Upward does not make any assumptions about what you want to do.
 It is ultimately unopinionated.